knightazura/ghost-sdk/Deploy-Ghost-to-EC2.md

 1. navigate to your ec2 in a browser (ec2-xx-xxx-xx-xx.[region].compute.amazonaws.com) and you should see "Hello World"

 ## Deploying Ghost to EC2
+1. You will need an empty directory somewhere on a machine with the following pre-requisites:
+  - git cli installed with a github ssh key setup
+  - ruby, ruby sass and ruby bourbon installed
+  - ghostdeploy.pem saves in ~/.ssh
+1. Save the ghost-deploy.sh script in your empty directory